 Also, here’s an interesting and helpful article that shares 22 tips to speed up your WordPress website.
 You should check it out.

 That’s a wrap

 Hope the post was comprehensive enough, and that I managed to clarify some things.

 Don’t forget to share it with your friends!

-If you want to start your own WordPress blog, or need a website for your business, our WordPress installation service is at your disposal!
+If you want to start your own WordPress blog, or need a website for your business, my WordPress installation service is at your disposal!